matthewwei35/random-number-generator/README.md

 ![](screenshots/rng-demo.gif)

 #### Project Motivation
 I wanted to build a random number generator because I utilize them when I do not know what to choose in a given selection.
-The reasoning is because of overchoice, in which it is a cognitive impairment in which people have a difficult time making a decision when faced with many options.
+The reason for this is because of overchoice.
+Overchoice is a cognitive impairment in which people have a difficult time making a decision when faced with many options.
 My goal is to use the skills I learned in my Term 1 class and to create something that I can show to my peers.

 ## How to Use
 1. Goto the Github Pages I currently have the random number generator on [here](https://matthewwei35.github.io/).